Luluhmm/UNIT-PROJECT-2/README.md

-# T3beer – Emotional Wellness & Mood Detection Platform
+# T3beer – Mood Detection & Emotional Wellness Platform

 ## Overview
-T3beer is a web-based emotional wellness platform that allows users to express how they feel and receive thoughtful responses tailored to their emotional state—Happy, Sad, or Neutral.
-It’s not just about mood detection, but about making users feel heard and supported.
+T3beer is a web-based platform focused on emotional wellness, designed to help users express themselves freely and receive thoughtful responses based on their mood.
+The platform uses a simple natural language input to detect a user’s emotional state—Happy, Sad, or Neutral—and tailors the experience accordingly.

-The platform focuses on user care and mental health, providing a smooth, supportive, and interactive space to reflect, relax, and contribute positively to others' well-being.
+More than just a mood detector, T3beer is a space where users are heard, encouraged, and uplifted.
+It was designed with the user’s journey in mind, to make emotional expression smooth, supportive, and interactive.

 ---